-The minimum detection sensitivity level of gluten or gliadin using this gluten/gliadin ELISA kit was 0.3 ppm.
-The standard assay range for this kit is 2.0 – 60.0 ppm.
+The minimum detection sensitivity level of gluten or gliadin using current gliadin/gluten ELISA kit was 0.3 ppm.
+The standard range for this assay is 2.0 – 60.0 ppm.

 - Quantitative double antibody sandwich ELISA for the determination of gliadin.
 J Immunoassay Immunochem.
 (2012) 33 (4): 339-51.
 Gujral N., et al.